Q: How do I know if a program abroad has courses that I can take and still graduate on time?

 Q: Do I have to take RCC440A, 440B, and 440C?

 A: Yes.
-Every student who participates in the Regis University study abroad program must enroll in RCC440A the semester prior to their semester abroad and RCC 440B the semester immediately upon their return, regardless of the college or program in which the student is enrolled, and regardless of whether or not a student has already fulfilled the RCC430 Search for Meaning core requirement.
-The sequence of both RCC440 semesters plus a minimum of a semester abroad through Regis will fulfill the RCC430 Search for Meaning requirement, even if a student takes both courses for zero credits.
+Every student who participates in the Regis University study abroad program must enroll in and complete RCC440A the semester prior to their semester abroad; RCC 440B during the semester abroad; and 440C upon the semester of their return to Regis - regardless of the college or program in which the student is enrolled, and regardless of whether or not a student has already fulfilled the RCC430 Search for Meaning core requirement.

 Q: Will I earn 6 credits at Regis if the course I take abroad is worth 6 credits according to the host institution?